HarshalSinghVats/AarogyaX/README.md

-# 🌐 Nabha TeleMed
+# 🌐 AarogyaX

 > *Reimagining healthcare access with technology.*

-Nabha TeleMed is a modern telemedicine platform designed to connect patients with doctors seamlessly.
+AarogyaX is a modern telemedicine platform designed to connect patients with doctors seamlessly.
 Whether it's a quick consultation, prescription renewal, or real-time monitoring, Nabha TeleMed brings healthcare right to your screen.

 ---

-## 🚀 What is Nabha TeleMed?
+## 🚀 What is AarogyaX?

 Healthcare shouldn’t be limited by geography.
-Nabha TeleMed allows patients to:
+AarogyaX allows patients to:
 - 📅 Book online appointments with doctors.
 - 🎥 Consult via **secure video calls** powered by **WebRTC**.
 - 📂 Access electronic health records stored safely in **Postgres/SQLite**.